mysterious-coding/base_entranced/README.md

 a fork of Sil's fantastic [base_enhanced](https://github.com/TheSil/base_enhanced) CTF server mod

+base_entranced is icensed under GPLv2 as free software.
+You are free to use, modify and redistribute base_entranced following the terms in LICENSE.txt.

 # What is base_entranced?

 base_entranced is a serverside-only mod for Jedi Knight 3, intended for use in the Siege gametype.